 The dashboard is similar to mobile apps like Twitter or Facebook, so new users should feel at home using it.

 Crypto exchanges are infamous for their terrible customer service.
-Many exchanges take weeks to respond to complaints, and others do not reply at all.
-Binance and Coinbase are not that different, but they do fare better than other exchanges.
+Many exchanges take weeks to respond to complaints, and others do not reply.
+Binance and Coinbase are not that different, but they fare better than other exchanges.

 Firstly, Binance offers a wide range of altcoins, so the exchange is usually quite busy.
 Accordingly, when the exchange is busy, customer support is slow.